C19764485/MusicVisuals/README.md

 1. Greek Flag: A greek flag that bounces up and down on music's amplitude.
 1. Irish Flag: A irish flag that bounces up and down on music's amplitude.
 1. Turbine: A colorful immitation of a real marine exhaust gas turbine.
 1. Sheet: A light blue moving sheet that bounces on music's amplitude.
 1. Shapes: A Colorful spirals generally rotating clockwise forming various shapes.
-1. Moving Objects: Colorful Ellipses forming a circle and vibrating to music's response.
+1. Moving Objects: Colorful Ellipses forming a circle and tringles in the middle all together vibrating to music's response.

 This is a [hyperlink](http://bryanduggan.org)